-California law imposes “strict liability” for dog bites.
-The owner of a dog who bites someone is liable for that person's injuries even if the dog has never bitten before and the owner did nothing wrong.
+California dog bite law imposes “strict liability” on owners.
+This means the owner of a dog who bites someone is liable in a civil lawsuit for the victim's injuries even if the dog has never bitten before and the owner did nothing wrong.

-To help you better understand California's dog bite laws, our California personal injury lawyers discuss the following, below:
+To help you better understand California's dog bite law, our California personal injury lawyers discuss the following, below:

 - 1. When can I get damages for a dog bite in California?

-- 2. Who cannot sue for a dog bite in California?
+- 2. Who is ineligible to sue for a dog bite in California?

 - 3. What damages are covered?